danjamk/vector-database-loader/README.md

 4. Activate the virtual environment:
     - On Windows: `.venv\Scripts\activate`
     - On macOS/Linux: `source .venv/bin/activate`
-5. Run `poetry install` to install the dependencies
+5. Run `poetry install --with test` to install the dependencies
 6. Create a .env file in the root directory.
 See .evn.example for the required variables
 7. Run the example: `python example.py`